davatorium/rofi/doc/theme3/specification.md

 * Anything after  `// ` and before a newline is considered a comment.
 * Everything between `/*` and `*/` is a comment.

-Comments can be nested and inline.
+Comments can be nested and the C++ comments inline.

 The following is valid:
 ```css